The Seed Library has sprouted again for the season. Please bring in your extra seeds if you’d like to contribute! Thank

 Local gardeners can “check out” seeds for free with the agreement that they attempt to grow some of them out and “return” some seeds of the next generation at the end of the season.
 Seeds where we have an overabundant supply can be “checked out” without the promise of attempting to return seeds.

 The NE Seattle Tool Library houses our seed library.
-Please ask us when you visit and we can roll it out for you to browse.
+We roll it outside when it is open, for you to browse.
 Join the tool library to check out your seeds.

 Use the resources provided through this website and our library to grow the seeds.
 Learn.
 Have fun and spread the word!